 The springs in Rudas Baths are mentioned in documents dating back to 1292.
 The directions from the Angevin era called them medical springs “searched for from far and wide”.

 The history of the Rudas Baths

-Before the Turkish conquered Hungary, the area belong to the Archbishop of Kalocsa.
+Before the Turkish conquered Hungary, the area belonged to the Archbishop of Kalocsa.

 During the Turkish reign, the original construction of the bath was repaired by Ali Pasha from Budapest in 1556, then Sokollu Mustafe rebuilt it and named it Zöldoszlopos (Green Pillars) bath (in Turkish: Yeşil Direkli Ilıca).

-It received this name, because among the eight column that were holding the ceiling one of them was green.
+It received this name because among the eight columns that were holding the ceiling one of them was green.

-Evlija Celebi, a Turkish world traveller (1611-1682) gives a detailed description of the bath:
+Evlija Celebi, a Turkish world traveler (1611-1682) gives a detailed description of the bath:

 A bath over 450 years old

 After the end of the Turkish reign, the bath became the property of the Imperial and Royal Treasury, then in 1703, Emperor and King Lipot I donated it to the Buda city along with a donation letter.